githubuniverseworkshops/codeql/workshop-2021/README.md

 This graph represents the flow of data from the tainted parameter.
 The nodes of graph represent program elements that have a value, such as function parameters and expressions.
 The edges of this graph represent flow through these nodes.

 CodeQL for Java provides data flow analysis as part of the standard library.
-You can import it using `semmle.code.java.dataflow.DataFlow`.
+You can import it using `semmle.code.java.dataflow.DataFlow` or `semmle.code.java.dataflow.TaintTracking`.
 The library models nodes using the `DataFlow::Node` CodeQL class.
 These nodes are separate and distinct from the AST (Abstract Syntax Tree, which represents the basic structure of the program) nodes, to allow for flexibility in how data flow is modeled.

 There are a small number of data flow node types – expression nodes and parameter nodes are most common.
+We can use the `asExpr()` and `asParameter()` methods to convert a `DataFlow::Node` into the corresponding AST node.

 In this section we will create a data flow query by populating this template: